NCAlgebra/NC/DOCUMENTATION/README.md

 > Starting with **Version 6**, the old `C++` version of our Groebner
 > Basis Algorithm is no longer included.

-It is a Mathematica only replacement to the C++
-`NCGB` which is still provided with this distribution.

 If you want a living version of this chapter just run the notebook `NC/DEMOS/3_NCGroebnerBasis.nb`.